What is Action in QTP?

 - Nested Action which splits the selected action into a parent action whose last step calls the second, child action

 Actions can access test-data stored in datasheets.
-QTP provides 2 type of datasheets
+HP QTP provides 2 type of datasheets

 - GLOBAL Datasheet: It is Unique for the entire test.
 Any Action can access and write data into Global Datasheet.
-Sheet is named "GLOBAL"
+A sheet is named "GLOBAL"

 - LOCAL Datasheet: Equal to number of Actions in the sheet.
 An Action can read and write data into its own local Datasheet only.
 Sheet name = "ACTION NAME".